Healthy Homes Assessment Karaka Bays

 Draught Stopping Karaka Bays

-Draughts are a major cause of less temperature in houses.
-A damp home will cost more to heat, meaning wasting energy and resulting in higher bills.
+Draughts are a major cause of low temperatures inside households.
+A humid house is more expensive to heat, which means wasting energy and resulting in higher bills.

-You don’t require to cover up holes or gaps that are part of the building.
-For instance, small gaps around windows and doors might be necessary to allow for the movement of the structure as the home heats and cools, to allow them to be opened and closed rather than securing.
-We will check all doors and windows during our Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes that are part of the building.
+For example, tiny gaps around windows and doors may be required to allow for movement of the building when the household gets warmer and cooler, so that they are able to be shut and opened, rather instead of being stuck.
+We will check the windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections